Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Is it a good time to buy a rental property in Pattaya in 2026?

-The strongest argument for waiting is that condo supply remains heavy in some Pattaya submarkets, which means patient buyers may find better deals or negotiating leverage as developers compete for sales in oversupplied buildings.
+The strongest argument for waiting is that condo supply in some parts of Pattaya is elevated, which means patient buyers could find better entry prices or negotiating leverage if absorption slows in the second half of 2026.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Pattaya.